crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 ls -lsh # this is a combination of options! ls -R

-# use Google to find what mkir options exist, mention at least one in your answer
+# use Google to find what  mkdir options exist, mention at least one in your answer
-mkdir
 ```

 ### The `echo` command